 One good thing to say about Jingcheng is that it has plenty of variety in terms of food options—if you’re able to recognize what you’re looking at, anyway.
 In terms of more substantial sit-down eateries you’ll find oyster omelette (Taiwanese: ô-á-chian 蚵仔煎), hot plate steak (served with a fried egg and spaghetti), various kinds of hot pot, teppanyaki (out of a truck), thick duck soup (yāròugēng 鴨肉羹), luwei and oden (Taiwanese: o-lián 烏輪), several authentic Vietnamese restaurants, and a Mongolian barbecue (which is neither Mongolian nor barbecue—more on that later), among other options.

-The snacks would be too numerous to name but to mention a few: purple yam pancakes, Hong Kong-style rice noodle roll, takoyaki, blood cakes (duck or pig, I don’t know), braised sweet corn, sausages (aboriginal style and otherwise), sugar-roasted chestnuts (lìzǐ 栗子, something you must try at least once), fruit (especially guava served with a kind of plum sauce), and every kind of meat and seafood imaginable grilled, fried, braised in brine, or boiled and doused in saltwater.
+The snacks would be too numerous to name but to mention a few: purple yam pancakes, Hong Kong-style rice noodle roll, takoyaki, blood cakes (duck or pig, I don’t know), braised sweet corn, sausages (indigenous style and otherwise), sugar-roasted chestnuts (lìzǐ 栗子, something you must try at least once), fruit (especially guava served with a kind of plum sauce), and every kind of meat and seafood imaginable grilled, fried, braised in brine, or boiled and doused in saltwater.

 Desserts range from various kinds of mochi (grilled or cold) to carts serving the usual douhua staples: hot soups with various beans and taro added (one of my favourites).
 Drinks are similarly diverse, with all manner of tea and fresh fruit juice available in every corner of the market.
 I recommend the watermelon juice vendor and Gaobei Milk King at the eastern end of the market.